 10. Enjoy travelling worry-free

 Having the right security across all your devices will ensure you travel with confidence.
 ESET Multi-Device Security offers comprehensive internet protection for your PC, Mac and Android devices, and can be easily transferred to a new device anytime, anywhere.
-To secure all your devices under one licence today, click here.

 The author is Nick FitzGerald, the Senior Research Fellow at ESET: an IT security business with over 110 million users in 202 countries and territories, that specialises in helping users protect their digital assets.